 Many people believe that troubles in life are a result of Karmic retribution.
 Well, it is quite understandable that past Karma could be a cause for not only the bad times that one experiences in life but also for the good ones, but calling it ‘retribution’, goes against the very principle of ‘Cause and Effect’.
 The term ‘retribution’ is defined as “a punishment for a crime, especially punishment which is carried out by someone other than the official authorities.”
 It means that retribution is a punitive action carried out by a ‘doer’, or by someone or some entity.
 A lot of people usually believe the ringed planet Saturn to be the one that causes troubles in their lives.
 The planet is blamed when jobs are lost, businesses crash, when accidents happen or even when a spouse or loved one decides to leave.
 Until people continue to be convinced that there is an external force causing challenging situations in life, neither can they achieve peace of mind nor can they plot a clear path towards a higher state of spiritual and Karmic evolution.

-Can you imagine singling out one single-celled bacteria in a remote corner of your stomach, knowing it by its first name, and causing it to suffer or die by sending a dose of anti-bacterial drug specifically aimed at it only because you want to punish it for being a part of a ‘team’ that had caused you a stomach ache some time ago?
-That is how far fetched imagining that planet Saturn is out to destroy your career or family is!
+Can you imagine singling out one single-celled bacteria in a remote corner of your stomach, knowing it by its first name, and causing it to suffer or die by sending a dose of an anti-bacterial drug specifically aimed at it only because you want to punish it for being a part of a ‘team’ that had caused you a stomach ache some time ago?
+That is how far-fetched imagining that planet Saturn is out to destroy your career or family is!
 THERE IS NOTHING CALLED KARMIC RETRIBUTION.
-Such absurd ideas are similar to the concept of a personal God residing in heaven, of Satan, of sin, hell, eternal damnation or of purgatory, propounded by certain organised religions.
+Such absurd ideas are similar to the concept of a personal God residing in heaven, of Satan, of sin, hell, eternal damnation or purgatory, propounded by certain organised religions.
 They stem from the lack of rational thinking and of ignorance of the timeless Advaita Vedanta and the priceless teachings of Dharmic scriptures, particularly, of the Srimad Bhagavad Gita.
 The Dharmic philosophy is absolutely scientific, rational and logical.

 Karma is not recorded in some ‘Divine or heavenly server’ with the planet Saturn managing the system.
 How ridiculous can it be to think of something like that!
-A person’s Karma is recorded in his or her own mind in the form of general nature, character and attitude which are called Gunas.
-The mind which does not have a physical form but is a particular pattern of the flow of one’s thoughts based on one’s nature, is carried by the Atman or the life force when it leaves one body at the end of a Janma and enters into a new one (SBG 15:08) It is the Gunas that cause action which either balance previous Karma or add more to it.
+A person’s Karma is recorded in his or her own mind in the form of general nature, character and attitude, which are called Gunas.
+The mind, which does not have a physical form but is a particular pattern of the flow of one’s thoughts based on one’s nature, is carried by the Atman or the life force when it leaves one body at the end of a Janma and enters into a new one (SBG 15:08) It is the Gunas that cause action which either balances previous Karma or add more to it.
 Based on the ‘Cause and Effect’ principle, all of us attract both ‘good’ as well as ‘bad’ into our lives.
-We might not do it consciously but deep within our mind, the processes of attracting and repelling are constantly taking place.
+We might not do it consciously, but deep within our minds, the processes of attracting and repelling are constantly taking place.
 The ancient system of Vedic Astrology reveals the patterns that take place in people’s lives.
-A person’s mind which has been conditioned to attract or repel certain aspects in their life continues to do so over large periods of time through multiple Janmas until he or she is ‘woken up’ by the mounting effects of doing so.
+A person’s mind which has been conditioned to attract or repel certain aspects of their life continues to do so over large periods of time through multiple Janmas until he or she is ‘woken up’ by the mounting effects of doing so.
 That is when self-realisation happens.
 The Sadé Sati is one such period.
-This pattern is indicated by the seven and a half year course that Saturn takes to transit through the 12th, 1st and the 2nd houses from the natal moon on one’s chart.
+This pattern is indicated by the seven and a half year course that Saturn takes to transit through the 12th, 1st and the 2nd houses from the natal moon of one’s chart.

-Digging into one’s natal chart, waiting for the Sadé Sati period to end without working on oneself, logically speaking, can get one no positive results.
+Digging into one’s natal chart, waiting for the Sadé Sati period to end without working on oneself, logically speaking, can get no positive results.
 Remember, “If I continue to be what I have always been, I will continue to get what I have always got.”
 An idle mind can only add more negative energy to a person’s life.
-It is lamentable to see educated people actually cursing planet Saturn believing that it is the planet that is causing them troubles in life, not getting them a good job or not helping them find a good life partner!
-Entertaining such vacuous ideas in the mind can surely have one effect and that is of DELAYING the beginning of a (positive) change in your life.
+It is lamentable to see educated people actually cursing planet Saturn, believing that it is the planet that is causing them troubles in life, not getting them a good job or not helping them find a good life partner!
+Entertaining such vacuous ideas in the mind can surely have one effect, and that is of DELAYING the beginning of a (positive) change in your life.